Uniform Diophantine approximation with restricted denominators: Introduction

 and denote by $\lambda$ the Lebesgue measure.
 Let $\psi$ be a decreasing non-negative function such that $\Psi$ is increasing and $X\psi(X)<1$ for all $X\geq X_{0}$, by \cite[Theorem 1.8]{DN}, we know that if

 then

-What is more, Hussain, Kleinbock, Wadleigh and Wang \cite[Theorem 1.4]{MDNB} have established the following result, which gives the Hausdorff measure and Hausdorff dimension of $D(\psi)^{c}$.
+Let $f$ be a dimension function, Hussain, Kleinbock, Wadleigh and Wang \cite[Theorem 1.6]{MDNB} have established the following result, which gives the $f$-dimensional Hausdorff measure of $D(\psi)^{c}$ for a large class of dimension functions.
 Let $\psi(X)$ be a decreasing non-negative function with $X\psi(X)<1$ for all large $X$.
-Then for any $0\leq s<1$,
+If a dimension function $f$ is essentially sub-linear, that is,